mbuckaway/esp32-homekit-garagedoor/README.md

 ## Setting up the Device

+This project is based on the ESP-IDF.
+Sorry, no Ardino support...nor will there every be.

 Make sure to run the updatemodules.sh script if you did not get the code recursively.
 It has a dependancy on the Espressif HomeKit SDK.

 First, configure idf with menuconfig: